Prospective Marriage Visa

 - not have been sponsored for a Spouse, Partner or Prospective Marriage visa by someone else within the last 5 years (unless there are compelling circumstances)

-- provide police checks to the department when requested
+- provide police checks to the Department of Home Affairs when requested

 Your sponsorship will not be approved if you have a conviction for a relevant offence and a substantial criminal history.
 A relevant offence includes, but is not limited to offences involving violence, intimidation, breaching a protection order, people smuggling, human trafficking and weapons.
 Please contact us for further information.